kubernetes-sigs/kustomize/proposals/00-00-template.md

 # Your short, descriptive title

-**Authors**:

-**Reviewers**:
+**Authors**: <!-- Your github handle -->

+**Reviewers**: <!-- List at least one Kustomize approver (https://github.com/kubernetes-sigs/kustomize/blob/master/OWNERS#L2) -->

 **Status**: implementable
 <!--
 In general, all proposals made should be merged for the record, whether or not they are accepted.
 Use the status field to record the results of the latest review:
 - implementable: The default for this repo.
 If the proposal is merged, you can start working on it.
 - deferred: The proposal may be accepted in the future, but it has been shelved for the time being.
 A new PR must be opened to update the proposal and gain reviewer consensus before work can begin.
 - withdrawn: The author changed their mind and no longer wants to pursue the proposal.
 A new PR must be opened to update the proposal and gain reviewer consensus before work can begin.
 - rejected: This proposal should not be implemented.
 - replaced: If you submit a new proposal that supersedes an older one, update the older one's status to "replaced by <link>".
 -->

 ## Summary

 <!--
-This section is incredibly important for producing high-quality, user-focused documentation such as release notes or a development roadmap.
-A good summary is probably at least a paragraph in length.
+In one short paragraph, summarize why this change is important to Kustomize users.
 -->

 ## Motivation

 <!--
-This section is for explicitly listing the motivation, goals, and non-goals of this proposal.
-Describe why the change is important and the benefits to users.
 If this proposal is an expansion of an existing GitHub issue, link to it here.
 -->

-### Goals
+**Goals:**
 <!--
 List the specific goals of the proposal.
 What is it trying to achieve?
 How will we know that this has succeeded?